 - Data security: You have an obligation to make sure that you are making reasonable efforts to keep data secure.
 Basic security measures include making sure your community forum is served over HTTPS and that data is stored and transferred securely.
 A commercial community forum provider will have put in place a raft of security measures that involve physical security, network security, application security and policies around data handling.

 Q: Is user generated content (UGC) personal data?
-Is UGC subject to rules around data portability and erasure?
+Is UCG subject to rules around data portability and erasure?